srnichols/CosmosDbAdventureWorks/README.md

-# CosmosDb-AdventureWorks MicroHack
+# CosmosDB-AdventureWorks MicroHack
 [Detailed Instructions](https://github.com/srnichols/CosmosDbAdventureWorks/blob/master/MICROHACKGUIDE.md)

-In this sample we will migrate a relational data model (SQL AdventureWorks 2017) to Azure CosmosDb, a distributed, horizontally scalable, NoSQL database.
+In this sample we will migrate a relational data model (SQL AdventureWorks 2017) to Azure CosmosDB, a distributed, horizontally scalable, NoSQL database.

 This repo contains a Visual Studio solution with four projects in it: